opensearch-project/project-website/_posts/2025-06-11-neural-sparse-sentence-transformers.md

 ### IDF-aware penalty: Enhancing relevance and efficiency

 Traditional sparse retrievers apply uniform penalties to all tokens during training, ignoring the varying importance of different terms.
-To address this limitation, OpenSearch researchers introduced IDF-aware penalty[^1], which modulates the penalty based on token significance.
-This approach applies stronger penalties to common tokens while preserving rare, information-rich tokens that carry more distinctive meaning.
+To address this limitation, OpenSearch researchers introduced the IDF-aware penalty[^1], which scales penalty strength inversely with token frequency.

 With this enhancement, inference-free retrievers significantly outperform baselines on zero-shot retrieval.
 The IDF-aware penalty also improves search efficiency by reducing average FLOPs on inverted indexes.
 Importantly, this enhancement serves as a prerequisite for implementing the powerful [two-phase search](https://opensearch.org/blog/Introducing-a-neural-sparse-two-phase-algorithm) methodology.
-All inference-free models[^3] released by our team incorporate this enhancement.
+All inference-free models[^3] released by OpenSearch incorporate this enhancement.

 #### How to apply the IDF-aware penalty in Sentence Transformers